retaildevcrews/helium-csharp/README.md

 ### Validate az CLI works

-> In Visual Studio Codespaces, open a terminal by pressing ctl + `
+> In GitHub Codespaces, open a terminal by pressing ctl + `

 ```bash